-Everything about Le Pin Pomerol, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Le Pin Pomerol with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Le Pin History, Overview

 Le Pin is one of the most expensive Bordeaux wines as well as one of the priciest wines in the world.
 Yet, it’s unclassified and its first vintage was only a few decades ago, The first vintage of Le Pin made its debut with the 1979 vintage.
 With that in mind, when you look at the history of Le Pin, it’s still truly a young Pomerol wine.

 At the time of the sale, the cellars Le Pin were in poor condition.
 The chai was nothing more than a shed that had been used to store gardening tools.
 The dilapidated house on the property needed work.
 Before Alexandre Thienpont took up residence at the estate after he was married, the small house at Le Pin was where he lived for a period of time.

 For example, the debut vintage of Le Pin was aged in used, French oak barrels that were passed down from Vieux Chateau Certan.
 The cellar was a simple, small, cool, cement room with the ability to hold only a few rows of barrels.
 But that was all they needed as the production was tiny.